 In this manner two or three nasal medications should be administered to him.

-Ife goes unconscious, cold water should be sprinkled over the face, avoiding head.
+If he becomes unconscious, cold water should be sprinkled over the face, avoiding the head.
 21

 Sneha Nasya- Nasal medication with fat materials:-